-- 8.3.1 All payments should be made by BACs wherever possible.
+- 8.3.1 All cheques and other instruments authorising withdrawal from the LAAT central bank account must bear two signatories in accordance with the bank mandate. - 8.3.2 Cheques should only be signed for invoices which have been approved in line with the LAAT's purchasing procedures.
+Signatories should not sign cheques without a payee or supporting documentation. - 8.3.3 All payments should be made by BACs wherever possible.
 BACs payment runs are generated using the accounting software package and the file uploaded into the BACs software.
-Prior to upload, the BACs payment file should be approved by the Finance Manager, Business and Operations Manager or Finance and Operations Director. - 8.3.2 Under no circumstances should the bank details contained within the BACs upload text file be amended without the express permission of the Finance and Operations Director.

-- 8.3.3 The release of BACs payment files should be approved by two signatories in accordance with the bank mandate. - 8.3.4 The supplier payments procedural guide gives further information.
+Prior to upload, the BACs payment file should be approved by the Finance Manager, Business and Operations Manager or Finance and Operations Director. - 8.3.4 Under no circumstances should the bank details contained within the BACs upload text file be amended without the express permission of the Finance and Operations Director. - 8.3.5 The release of BACs payment files should be approved by two signatories in accordance with the bank mandate. - 8.3.6 The supplier payments procedural guide gives further information.